 PTSD (as well as Acute Stress Disorder) moved from the class of anxiety disorders into a new class of "trauma and stressor-related disorders."
 All of the conditions included in this classification require exposure to a traumatic or stressful event as a diagnostic criterion.
 The rationale for the creation of this new class is based upon clinical recognition of variable expressions of distress as a result of traumatic experience.
 The necessary criteria of exposure to trauma links the conditions included in this class; the homogeneous expression of anxiety or fear-based symptoms, anhedonic and dysphoric symptoms, externalizing anger or aggressive symptoms, dissociative symptoms, or some combination of those listed differentiates the diagnoses within the class (1).

 Overall, the symptoms of PTSD are mostly the same in DSM-5 as compared to DSM-IV.
 A few key alterations include:

-- The 3 clusters of DSM-IV symptoms are divided into 4 clusters in DSM-5: intrusion, avoidance, negative alterations in cognitions and mood, and alterations in arousal and reactivity.
+The three clusters of DSM-IV symptoms are divided into four clusters in DSM-5: intrusion, avoidance, negative alterations in cognitions and mood, and alterations in arousal and reactivity.
 DSM-IV Criterion C, avoidance and numbing, was separated into two criteria: Criteria C (avoidance) and Criteria D (negative alterations in cognitions and mood).
 The rationale for this change was based upon factor analytic studies, and now requires at least one avoidance symptom for PTSD diagnosis.

 Based on initial analyses of the DSM-5 criteria, the prevalence of PTSD will be similar to what it is currently in DSM-IV (5,6).
 Research also suggests that similarly to DSM-IV, prevalence of PTSD for DSM-5 was higher among women than men, and prevalence increased with multiple traumatic event exposure (6).